seal-io/docs/docs/operation/connector.md

 1. Click on `New Connector` in the connectors list and select `Version Control`.
 2. Choose the type.
 Currently supports GitHub, fill out the corresponding `Access token`.
 The permission to operate the repo needs to be turned on.
+3. Choose `Applicable Environment Type`.
-3. Fill in the form.
+4. Fill in the form.
 After `Save` is successful, the version control connector is created.

 ![connector-create-vcs](/img/v0.4.0/opration/connector/op-conn-create-vcs-en.png)